Bruce Marshall (writer): Writing career

-A Roman Catholic convert, Marshall wrote stories that are usually humorous and mildly satiric and typically have religious overtones.
+A Roman Catholic convert, Marshall wrote stories that are usually humorous, paradoxical and mildly satiric and typically have religious overtones.

 Important themes which run through his works are Catholicism, accounting, a Scottish heritage and war, adventure and intrigue.
 Often major characters are accountants or Catholic priests.
 Characters in his novels are often fond of animals and concerned about their treatment.
-Contempt for modern art and literature is often expressed.
+Contempt for modern art and literature is often expressed, often critising detraditionalization of the society and culture.

 Marshall's first literary work was a collection of short stories entitled A Thief in the Night published while he was still a student at St. Andrews University.
 His first novel, This Sorry Scheme was published in 1924.
 A stream of novels soon followed, but none of the fiction he wrote before the Second World War gained as much notoriety or staying power as Father Malachy's Miracle (1931).

 After the Second World War Marshall became a writer full-time, giving up his work as an accountant.

 As to his dual career as an accountant and writer, Marshall once said, "I am an accountant who writes books.
 In accounting circles I am hailed as a great writer.
 Among novelists I am assumed to be a competent accountant."

 Among his better known works after the Second World War is The White Rabbit (1953), a biography of Wing Commander F. F. E. Yeo-Thomas, describing his exploits and sufferings as a Special Operations Executive military adviser assigned to the French resistance during World War II.

 In 1959 he was awarded the Włodzimierz Pietrzak prize.